entigolabs/entigo-infralib-agent/README.md

 * `get-custom` - for getting a custom parameter value
 * `list-custom` - for listing all custom parameters created by the agent

+Optionally, prefix will be used to pull the config and config is used to check for an encryption module.
+If present, the created key will be encrypted with customer encryption.
+More info in [Encryption](#encryption).

 OPTIONS:
 * logging - logging level (debug | info | warn | error) (default: **info**) [$LOGGING]
+* config - config file path and name, only needed when overriding an existing config [$CONFIG]
+* prefix - prefix used when creating cloud resources [$PREFIX]
 * project-id - project id used when creating gcloud resources [$PROJECT_ID]
 * location - location used when creating gcloud resources [$LOCATION]
 * zone - zone used in gcloud run jobs [$ZONE]